snappercayt/snap100days.github.io/index.md

-# Welcome to my programming research blog
+# Welcome to snapp100days
+## this is where I will be posting blogs for the next 100 days

 ## Day 1
 ### May 3rd 2020